ctag-fh-kiel/ctag-tbd/docs/development/09_building.rst

 Building the Firmware
 *********************

+There are multiple ways to build and flash TBB applications:

+- using an IDE with the provided dev container (advised option)
+- using an IDE without a dev container (requires installing all dependencies)
+- in terminal using provided build container
+- in terminal not using the build container (requires installing all dependencies)

 The easiest way to build the firmware is using the TBD  `dev container <https://containers.dev/>`_ provided by the TBD repo.
 This offers the following advantages: